riddhesh36/TodoList-App/README.md

 # TodoList-App
-# Created this app using React Native using EXPO.
+# Created this app using React Native EXPO.